 Mija Paris (Sims) – Instructor

-Mija joined the HART team in May of 2017.
+Mija joined the Horses Adaptive Riding and Therapy team in May of 2017.
 Her background includes a Bachelor’s of Science degree from OSU, and 20 years of experience as an accomplished Dressage trainer/instructor.
 She is also a USDF Bronze medalist.
 Mija is the current president of the Mid Valley Chapter Oregon Dressage Society.
-Mija has been very instrumental in helping HART’s clients expand their independence and confidence.
+Mija has been very instrumental in helping Horses Adaptive Riding and Therapy’s clients expand their independence and confidence.